scil-vital/tractoracle_irt/README.md

     [--cluster] \
     [--submit] \
     [--dry-run]
     config/file.yaml
 ```

 This creates one to several bash files that you can run either manually, or submit them all to a SLURM system, making it easier to start multiple jobs at once.
-It also allows to have experiments that are permanent on disks and easily reproduceable.
+It also allows to have experiments that are permanent on disks and easily reproducible.

 ## Contributing